Resolve another subgraph's fields

 Which directive you use depends on the following logic:

-If you aren't sure whether your subgraph can always resolve a field, see Using @provides
+If you aren't sure whether your subgraph can always resolve a field, see Using @provides for an example of a subgraph that can't.

 Ensure resolver consistency